 In cold areas, butterfly bushes will die back over the winter.
 In late fall, winter or early spring, cut them back to the ground.
-New growth will emerge from the root system as temperatures rise in spring.
+New growth will emerge from the roots as spring temperatures rise.

-Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen
+Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen.

-Butterfly bushes are winter hardy, but will benefit from mulching in very cold areas.
+Butterfly bushes are winter hardy, but will benefit from mulching in cold areas.
 The time to winterize them is in late fall.
 When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
 Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of each plant.